NewBoCo logo and return to home page link

 How can we make the world a better place?

-Starting with the question, “How can we make the world a better place?”
-6th, 7th, and 8th grade students imagine, research, design, and build cities of the future that showcase their solution to a citywide sustainability issue.
+6th, 7th, and 8th-grade students imagine, research, design, and build future cities that showcase their solution to a citywide sustainability issue.

 City Essay (50 points)